DylanSnel/EpicEnums/README.md

 # EpicEnums
-Think the standard C# enums are boring, heres's how to fix it
+Think the standard C# enums are boring?, heres's how to fix it